tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 ```

-_Note: cut assumes tab delimited files.
+&#x1F4A1; _`cut` assumes tab delimited files.
 If a different delimiter is used in the file, the `-d` option is used to specify the delimiter.
 It is very easy to mistake spaces for tabs, and that will make `cut` do odd things with your data if you do not set `-d " "`_

 ---